-The area at and around the site was scanned by airborne laser in 2013 from June to October, with a small part of the northern regions being collected in 2012.
+The area at and around the site was scanned by an airborne laser in 2013 from June to October, with a small part of the northern regions being collected in 2012.
 This timing is fortunate, as the scan period is quite close to the observational period of this study.
 The scans were made as part of a national survey (Lantmäteriet, 2016).
-Around 50 GB of data in the .las format, covering a 40x40 km area, were downloaded from the Swedish national database for this study.
-The reflection points in the point cloud were classified into ground, water, and vegetation points, by the data provider.
-The data were first processed from the ALS point cloud to a terrain height map, a forest height map, and a map of all the water areas (lakes and rivers) at a 20×20 m2 grid resolution, using the approach of Boudreault et al. (2015).
-The terrain height is classified as the median elevation z_m of all ground or points, inside the 20×20 m2 grid points, depending on if the grid cell was determined to be land or water.
-The forest height h was estimated as $h = \max(z_i - z_m)$, where h is the forest height and z_i indicates the vertical coordinate of all points i inside the grid point.
+Around 50 GB of data in the .las format, covering a 40×40 km area, was downloaded from the Swedish national database for this study.
+The reflection points in the point cloud were classified into ground, water, and vegetation points by the data provider.
+The data were first processed from the ALS point cloud to a terrain height map, a forest height map, and a map of all the water areas (lakes and rivers) at a $20 \times 20 \,\mathrm{m}^2$ grid resolution, using the approach of Boudreault et al. (2015).
+The terrain height is classified as the median elevation z_m of all ground or points, inside the $20 \times 20 \,\mathrm{m}^2$ grid points, depending on if the grid cell was determined to be land or water.
+The forest height h was estimated as $h = \max(z_i - z_m)$, where h is the forest height and z_i indicates the vertical coordinate of all points iinside the grid point.